MadsRJ/NordicRefDBs/README.md

 Do note that creation of this reference database does not include any dereplication (as suggested by the CRABS software developers).
 I mainly use the [MetaBarFlow](https://github.com/evaegelyng/MetaBarFlow/tree/master) pipeline for analyzing metabarcoding data, and the downstream taxonomic identification script takes into account the amount of hits to each taxon for a given query sequence.
 This would clearly not be possible if the input file for creating the reference database has been dereplicated.

 When downloading the bold database, the download commands have been split into lower-level taxa (e.g. dipteran families) for allowing download to complete (maximum 1 million sequences can be downloaded in a single command).
-Pay attention when using the taxonlist provided, it currently shrinks in size as your download progresses - i.e., the file depletes itselfas you succesfully download.
+Pay attention when using the taxonlist provided, it currently shrinks in size as your download progresses - i.e., the file depletes itself as you succesfully download.
 This also updates the counts of taxa required for download and missing to be downloaded.

 ## To build this database, make sure your environment is activated and run the following script.